- Sie sind hier:

 18 Fiscal Courts altogether generally adjudicate in a composition of three professional and two honorary judges.
 The honorary judges do not assist in court orders decided outside oral proceedings.
 Certain cases, ruled by the law, can be decided by judges sitting alone.

-In about 5 % of the cases the judgments of the Fiscal Courts are appealed to the Federal Fiscal Court.
+In about 5 % of the cases the judgments of the Fiscal Courts are appealed to the Federal Supreme Finance Court.
 Against its decisions, the constitutional complaint, which can only be based on breaches of constitutional law, can be raised before the Federal Constitutional Court.